conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Azure Pipelines
 ---------------
 Azure is used to build packages for OS X, Linux, Linux (ARMv8) and Linux (IBM Power8+).
-The build queue on azure is substantially larger than on all the other providers.
+The build queue on Azure is substantially larger than on all the other providers.
 Azure builds have a maximum duration of 6 hours.

-To see all build on azure go to `<https://dev.azure.com/conda-forge/feedstock-builds/_build>`_.
+To see all builds on Azure go to `<https://dev.azure.com/conda-forge/feedstock-builds/_build>`_.

 Restarting builds
 .................

-Presently azure does not sync Github users.
-In order to restart a build you can restart it from the Github checks interface.
+Presently Azure does not sync GitHub users.
+In order to restart a build you can restart it from the GitHub checks interface.
 If that doesn't work, a close/open will kick off a new build.

 Using azure for *everything* ............................

-Azure is the default provider for Linux and OS X.  To use azure for everything add the following to ``conda-forge.yml`` in the root of the feedstock.
+Azure is the default provider for Linux and OS X.  To use Azure for everything add the following to ``conda-forge.yml`` in the root of the feedstock.

 .. code-block:: yaml